xaviermignot/xaviermignot.github.io/_drafts/dotnet-console-app-with-secrets.md

 - Setting a secret value is done using the `dotnet user-secrets "<key>" "<value>"` command, or `dotnet user-secrets "<section>:<key>" "<value>"` if you want to use section or map to a POCO (more on this below)
 - Secrets are stored in a *json* file in a folder named after the *UserSecretsId*, located somewhere in you home directory (depending on you OS)

-The official documentation is centered around ASP.NET Core, and the information I have found elsewhere was a little out of date, or missing using statements or packages references.
+The official documentation is centered around ASP.NET Core, and the information I have found elsewhere was a little out of date, or missing using statements or package references.
 So as using the Secret Manager for a console application was not that simple, I'll try to illustrate it with 3 samples.
 Let's start with the most basic one.

 ## Sample 1: Store a single value as a secret